meltaylor78/athboy/README.md

 - Icons used through the web site are sourced from Font Awesome

 **W3C Validation Service** https://validator.w3.org/
-- HTML & CSS code was cheked on W3C validator at the end of the project.
+- HTML & CSS code was checked on W3C validator at the end of the project.

 **HTML Formatter** https://webformatter.com/html
 - HTML code was run through HTML formatter to fix any indentation issues.